REFLEX: Self-Refining Explainable Fact-Checking via Verdict-Anchored Style Control

 \section{Explanation Length}

-As Table~\ref{tab: exp-len-ba} shows, on RAW-FC (aligned to LLaMA2), our outputs are shorter than L-Defense.
-On Liar-RAW, they are shorter than all baselines, including the oracle, demonstrating that our paradigm produces concise and accurate explanations.
+As Table~\ref{tab: exp-len-ba} shows, on RAW-FC, our outputs are shorter than those of L-Defense.
+On LIAR-RAW, they are shorter than all baselines, including the oracle, demonstrating that our paradigm produces concise and accurate explanations.
 Table~\ref{tab: exp-len-ab} further shows that EGS clearly reduces noisy patterns in model outputs across backbones and datasets.